Qasemt/dev-tutorial/DesktopFree.md

 ```

-######Possibly also comment out the line that says @xscreensaver -no-splash, so the complete file should look something like this:
+#####Possibly also comment out the line that says @xscreensaver -no-splash, so the complete file should look something like this
 ```bash
 @lxpanel --profile LXDE
 @pcmanfm --desktop --profile LXDE